 I am a Licensed Marriage and Family Therapist in the State of Colorado, Licence #1151

-I am happily married to my wife of 13 years, and we have two daughters (one who just entered the daunted teenage years).
-As I am outnumbered by females in my home 3:1, I try to compensate by watching a lot of football and playing sports (no offense intended for you sporty ladies out there).
-I am a certified PADI scuba diver and have a love of being in the water.
+I am a certified PADI scuba diver and have a love of the water.
 Some days I think it would be nice to relocate to the Caribbean and open a marriage retreat center, so I can scuba dive whenever I wish.

 When I am at home, I refuse to be a therapist, to the chagrin of friends and neighbors who like some free advice, but to the cheers of my wife who had to endure the early years of my career and way too much unsolicited advice.
-As much as I enjoy being a therapist, you won’t find too many psychology books on my nightstand; instead I enjoy reading anything to do with sports, shocker right, and adventure novels.
+As much as I enjoy being a therapist, you won’t find too many psychology books on my nightstand; instead, I enjoy reading adventure novels, and anything to do with sports, shocker I know.
 I am addicted to listening to books and have way too many podcasts in my queue for a normal human being.